 Fertilizer: Roses are heavy feeders and will benefit from a steady supply of nitrogen, phosphorus, and potassium.
 You can provide these nutrients with either liquid or granular fertilizers at a ratio of approximately 5-8-5.
 In most cases, regular applications of compost, rotted manure, fish emulsion, and seaweed extracts will provide roses with all the nutrients they need.
 These organic amendments also help to moderate pH imbalances and stimulate beneficial soil life.
 Other organic amendments favored by rose growers include greensand, black rock phosphate, and alfalfa meal.

 Pruning: Dead, weak, and sickly stems can lead to disease problems.
 Pruning these away will increase air circulation to the center of the plant and minimize fungus problems.
 Pruning also stimulates new growth and allows you to shape the plant pleasingly.
 Spent flowers should be removed during the growing season to encourage reblooming.
 Use a scissor-action pruner for the cleanest cuts.

-Winter protection: If possible, select rose varieties that are hardy for your growing zone, ones that can survive the winter with no special protection.
-In cold climates, hybrid teas and floribundas, as well as some of the smaller shrub roses, will benefit from a little extra insulation.
+Winter protection: If possible, select rose varieties that are hardy for your growing zone, ones that can survive the winter without special protection.
+In cold climates, hybrid teas, floribundas, and some of the smaller shrub roses will benefit from a little extra insulation.

 Once you have had several weeks of below-freezing temperatures, cover the base of the rose with 12 inches (30 cm) of soil or mulch, and then cover the canes with straw, leaves, pine boughs, or even foam insulation.
 Climbing varieties can be wrapped right on their supports, or you can lay them on the ground and cover the canes with straw or brush.
 In severely cold climates, hybrid teas are sometimes partially dug up, laid down onto the soil, and the entire plant is then covered with more soil or mulch.